eddie-energy/architecture/arc42/aiida/runtime-view/runtime-view.md

 6. The backend establishes a connection with the regional connector for AIIDA, to share data with EDDIE Framework.
 7. The AIIDA regional connector connects with EDDIE Framework, where a new user is created at the IAM Database, to store the energy data.

+Revoking a connection works exactly the same way.
+The customer accesses the Frontend where he sees all open permissions.

 ### Via Smartphone App
 ![](./figures/aiida_new_connection_qr.svg)